-During the COVID-19 outbreak, we are even more committed to the SDGs, and keep our focus on implementing longterm strategies that empowers the private sector to create scalable impact.
-We aim to enhance our development effectiveness by considering 10 SDGs through ‘theory of change’ – Invest, Engage, and Impact.
+During the COVID-19 outbreak, we are even more committed to the SDGs, and keep our focus on implementing long-term strategies that empower the private sector to create a scalable impact.
+We aim to enhance our development effectiveness by considering 10 SDGs through the ‘theory of change’ – Invest, Engage, and Impact.

 COVID-19 and ICD Response

-Collaboration to support our investee companies and overall financial sector in member countries.
+Collaboration to support our investee companies and the overall financial sector in member countries.

 • Client Responsiveness: to be flexible in accommodating the rescheduling requirements of some of our clients, with which we have been working for several years.